LA Game Space

 LA Game Space was a nonprofit organization focused on experimental game design, research and education.
 The crowdfunded project planned to open an exhibition space in Los Angeles, along with a research wing, a space for workshops and support for artists in residence.
 The organization exceeded its crowdfunding target in 2012, but closed down in 2018 having failed to open a physical venue.
+The project is often cited as an example of a high profile Kickstarter that failed to deliver.

 History

 Founding

-The project originated in November 2009, with the founders spending three years planning and organizing collaborators and events.
+The project originated in November 2009, founded by Adam Robezzoli and Daniel Rehn.
+The organisation claimed that it spent three years planning and organizing collaborators and events.
+However, Eric Nakamura of Giant Robot indicated that he had only a single meeting with the group in 2011, after which his name was applied to promotional materials for the project.
+He was listed as an "advisory board" member without any further involvement.

 Kickstarter & experimental games

-The venture was funded via a Kickstarter that asked for $250,000 and ultimately received $335,657 of funding.
+The organisation launched a Kickstarter in 2012.
+In an interview with Forbes, Rehn described the organisation: "We're a public nonprofit with more than half of our space dedicated to exhibitions.
+While our day-to-day existence does have a rotating artist residency at its core, we'll also be having regular exhibitions where anyone can come and play/experience new game experiences."
+The Kickstarter asked for $250,000 and ultimately received $335,657 of funding.
 Adventure Time creator Pendleton Ward released a short animation to spread awareness of the project.

-Backers received access to 23 experimental games published by the organization, including works by Canabalt creator Adam Saltsman, Katamari creator Keita Takahashi and Kentucky Route Zero developer Tamas Kemenczy.
-Most of these were designed for the purpose of promoting the project, a notable exception being To My Favourite Sinner (2009) from Molleindustria.
-The pack was released on September 7, 2013, with several games being added shortly after the main launch.
+Backers received access to Experimental Game Pack 01, a collection of titles that for the most part had been developed for the purpose of promoting the project.
+30 games were earmarked for the pack originally, but ultimately only 23 were released.
+The pack included works by Canabalt creator Adam Saltsman, Katamari creator Keita Takahashi and Kentucky Route Zero developer Tamas Kemenczy.
+To My Favourite Sinner had originally been released in 2009 but was re-released for the pack by Molleindustria.
+Experimental Game Pack 01 was released on September 7, 2013, with several of the 23 games being added shortly after the main launch.
 The collection was the only pack of games ever released by the organization.

 Activities

 LA Game Space obtained 501(c)(3) status after the conclusion of the Kickstarter campaign.
-A warehouse was leased and renovated but never opened for the intended purpose, with LA Game Space organizing events at external venues during this time, such as the Ace Hotel Los Angeles.
-The organization ceased operation in 2018, with a former board member blaming financial mismanagement.
+LA Game Space organized events at external venues during this time, such as the Ace Hotel Los Angeles, which were intended as a taster of the kind of events the organisation would ultimately host once the venue was complete.
+A warehouse was leased and renovated but never opened for the intended purpose. $150,000 was spent on lease and renovation of the site, around half the total.
+However, updates to backers ceased in 2014, and external event bookings ceased in 2016.
+The organization ceased operation entirely in 2018, with Nakamura blaming financial mismanagement and approximately a third of the money being taken as salary by the founders.